 Communication for development will be used to empower adolescents with skills and knowledge to prevent HIV and other sexually transmitted infections, non-communicable diseases and early pregnancy.
 These efforts will also aim to address gender disparities and reach adolescents of varied sexual orientations.

 Participation by adolescents in key forums will contribute to changes in attitudes, practices and social norms relating to respect for children, their opinions and their rights.
 This will build the capacity of independent youth organizations, National Child and Youth Council members and students to drive positive change.

 Tools for participation in digital platforms will be further developed to include the establishment of the online tool for child rights, U-Report, in Thailand.
-UNICEF will partner with the private sector and young people themselves on participation.
+UNICEF will partner with the private sector and young people themselves for participation.

 You can be part of the solution.
-Start volunteering with I Am UNICEF
+Start volunteering with I Am UNICEF.

 - Thailand MICS - Monitoring the situation of children and women 2015-2016